mnoukhov/mnoukhov.github.io/content/_index.md

 hasMath: false
 ---

-## About
 Hi, I'm a PhD candidate in artificial intelligence at [Mila](https://mila.quebec/) associated with [Université de Montréal](https://www.umontreal.ca/) and supervised by Aaron Courville.
 I finished my Master's there in 2019 and before that I graduated in 2017 with a Bachelor's in Software Engineering from the [University of Waterloo](https://uwaterloo.ca/), including an exchange term at [Lund University](http://www.lth.se) in Sweden.

-My research goal is to learn interaction with humans through language, with interests that span NLP, reinforcement learning, and more.
-I recently talked about some of my research on [a podcast](https://open.spotify.com/episode/56z7y0YTZNKsS2AtNNAfC7?si=fdd7589c5dee4106).
+My research goal is to learn how to use language efficiently and effectively for complex interactions with humans and AI.
+My interests span reinforcement learning, NLP, competitive multi-agent games, LLM efficiency, constrastive learning, and more.

 ## Papers
 - **[Olmo 3](https://allenai.org/blog/olmo3), [3.1](https://arxiv.org/abs/2512.13961)**